UAE: Many students spend up to 3 hours in school bus commute; doctors warn of health issues

 Some medics also warn urinary tract infections (UTIs) can be more likely in children who hold their bladder for prolonged periods of time, such as during long school bus rides.

 “Encouraging children to eat a light meal before travelling can be beneficial.
-It is advisable to encourage children to use the restroom before boarding the bus both in the morning and after school.
+Encouraging children to use the restroom before boarding the bus, both in the morning and after school, is advisable.
 This helps minimise the risk of urinary discomfort and ensures they are more comfortable throughout and after their commute,” added D’souza.

 ALSO READ: